Understanding the Drug Schedules Classifications

 Using a classification system helps in many ways.

 Addictive substances come in both legal and illegal forms.
-In either case, drug scheduling assigns each drug to one of five different classes based on its potential for abuse or dependency.
+In either case, each drug is assigned to one of five different classes based on its potential for abuse or dependency.

-• Schedule I – drugs in this class have no known medical purpose or their damaging effects far exceed any possible medicinal benefits
+• Schedule I: Drugs in this class have no known medical purpose and their damaging effects far exceed any possible medicinal benefits.

 Get Help Today